Leonte-Tudor/Binary-Calculator/README.md

 The calculator can do basic arithmetic and store calculations in memory.

 It is PIN protected (input_key), the PIN is 0101 (LSB first).
-After the correct PIN is provided, the same line will be used to select the mode:\n
+After the correct PIN is provided, the same line will be used to select the mode:
-    \t MODE 1 is for working with memory;\n
+    &emsp; MODE 1 is for working with memory;
-    \t MODE 0 will bypass the memory and will simply output the calculations.
+    &emsp; MODE 0 will bypass the memory and will simply output the calculations.

 Din is the divisor which will be used to generate our new clock (clk_txt).
 Freq(clk_tx) = Freq(clk) / Din